tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson06.md

 https://www.gnu.org/software/grep/manual/html_node/index.html

+We can test our regular expressions using this link https://regex101.com/

 ## Learning Objectives -- by the end of the lesson you will be able to
 explain the purpose of each of the 15 metacharacters used to create regular expressions explain why a particular regular expression does or does not match a particular line